 Tickets can be booked online on Jadrolinija‘s website.
 A one-way ticket from Pula to Zadar (or reverse) costs 200 Kunas in high season (June to September inclusive).
 In low season, a one-way ticket costs 160 Kunas.

-Prices for any of the other legs of the journey e.g. Pula – Mali Losinj, Zadar – Ilovik and so on, can be found here.
+Prices for any of the other legs of the journey e.g. Pula – Mali Losinj, Zadar – Ilovik and so on, can be found on the above website.

 Istria and Dalmatia are connected by sea!